 “I’ve attended many webinar, Zoom and real life seminars for gardening.
 I will say that CL Fornari is one of the best.
 She shares information in a way that even the most novice gardeners will understand, and those of us who have years of experience always seem to learn something new.
 The talks are lively and full of information, and I never walk away feeling like I’ve wasted my time.” – Debra L.

 Join me for a virtual cocktail hour (or coffee break, tea party) in my gardens.
-I’ll present a garden-based beverage while the group shares what they’re sipping in the chat session.
+I’ll give your group a garden-based cocktail recipe (with a non-alcoholic version included) in advance, for those who want to make this a party.
 Then we’ll stroll around Poison Ivy Acres together.
 You’ll get ideas for containers on porches and decks, see colorful combinations of annuals and perennials, and discover creative ways to have fun with plants in your own landscape.
 I’ll share some tips for growing vegetables and how to easily preserve or cook with the harvest.
 You’ll see my cutting garden, Annual Alley, the fragrance/bird garden and several flower beds.
 The handout contains names of plants that more people should know and grow, tips for easier maintenance and more.
-A relaxing but idea-generating program for all types of groups.
+A relaxing and idea-generating program for all types of groups.

 There’s Treasure Everywhere!